webfella/sass-textmate-bundle/README.markdown

 Textmate with alternative SASS Syntax
 =======================================

-For those of you how prefer the alternative Sass Synatx:
+For those of you how prefer the alternative Sass Syntax:

     .pagination
       margin: 10px 0 10px 0